How to Use an AI Tutor for JEE Preparation

 Step 1: Learn a concept with visual explanations

-Start with a chapter topic—projectile motion, electrostatics, or organic mechanisms.
+Start with one chapter topic—projectile motion, electrostatics, or organic mechanisms.
 Let the tutor walk through the idea with diagrams and worked examples.
-Pause and ask follow-ups in voice or text.
+Pause and ask follow-ups in voice or text when a step feels fuzzy.

 Step 2: Immediately practice at your level